Skip to content

 The Problem: The Unstructured AI Data Mess

-Think about customer feedback: Emails.
-Chat logs.
-Support tickets.
-It is unstructured, it is noisy, and it is impossible for an LLM to use directly without costing a fortune in API tokens and hallucinating wildly.
+Think about customer feedback: emails, chat logs, support tickets.
+It is unstructured, noisy, and impossible for an LLM to use directly without costing a fortune in API tokens and hallucinating wildly.

 If you want a portfolio project that guarantees an interview, build the pipeline that solves this problem.
 We are going to build a production-style architecture using PySpark, dbt, and Apache Airflow to transform 5,000,000 rows of raw, chaotic customer feedback into structured, AI-ready data.